-Founded in Japan in 1953, Subaru is named after the Pleiades star cluster.
-Innovation and technology are hallmarks of the Subaru range, with the carmaker famous for its use of boxer engines and symmetrical all-wheel drive.
-Though its sporty and super-fast WRX has turned a few heads in its time, Subaru’s range of sedans and wagons have also proved to be big hits with Aussie buyers.
+Founded in Japan in 1953, Subaru is named after the Pleiades star cluster as seen in its logo.
+Innovation and technology are hallmarks of the Subaru range, with the carmaker famous for its use of boxer engines and all-wheel drive.
+Though its sporty and super-fast WRX has turned a few heads in its time, Subaru's range of sedans and wagons have also proved to be big hits with Aussie buyers.

 Popular Subaru models include:

 - Outback.
 A practical off-road wagon packed with creature comforts.

 - XV.
 A compact SUV available as a hybrid.
 Subaru says the XV has class-leading safety tech.

 - WRX.
 Turbocharged rally-inspired rocket that offers a whole lot more performance than its price tag would suggest.